Goldfields–Esperance: Economy

 Further south near Esperance, the economy is based on agriculture, with wheat, canola and barley widely grown and making up about 80% of the area's agricultural economy.
 These crops require huge inputs of fertilisers because of the sandy nature of the soils and are a major threat to the region's great plant diversity.
 In 2021–22, the Esperance zone harvested 3.55 e6t of grain.
 Pastoralism is also common, with both sheep and cattle stations being common in the area.
 Along the coast fishing and aquaculture are common, with fisheries for abalone, pilchards and sharks.

+Air travel to and from the region is served by Kalgoorlie–Boulder Airport which provides daily regular flights to Perth operated by Qantas and Virgin Australia.